 Australian Silky Terrier

-Silky Terriers can adapt well to any situation in life but need owners who have time for their beloved pets.
+Australian Silky Terriers can adapt well to any situation in life but need owners who have time for their beloved pets.
 Dogs do not like to be ignored, preferring to play with all family members.
-Fascinated by the breed, owners may be tempted to let a silky terrier do many things.
-It's best to be sure to set rules and stick to them.
+Fascinated by the breed, owners may be tempted to let a Australian Silky Terriers do many things.
+It’s best to be sure to set rules and stick to them.

 Breed Information